Same day dispatch

 Understanding the Results of a Blood Alcohol Screening Test

 For moderate alcohol consumption, the BAC is usually at 0.06% to 0.08%.
 The individual may experience more significant effects of alcohol.
-Moreover, the person may feel more relaxed, and their coordination, attention, and judgment may become impaired.
+Although the person may feel more relaxed, their coordination, attention, and judgment may become impaired.
 Next, a high BAC (0.06% to 0.15%) indicates a substantial presence of alcohol.
 Slurred speech, poor coordination, and blurred vision may arise.

 When the BAC reaches a very high level (0.16% and above), individuals are at severe risk of alcohol poisoning.
 Symptoms may include confusion, dizziness, vomiting, loss of consciousness, and even risk of coma.
 Immediate medical attention is vital in such cases.
 Lastly, it is vital to remember that people can have different reactions to alcohol and tolerance levels can vary.